 Vacation is already very familiar to all of us because this is what we do when we want a break from our jobs, when we want to get away from a stressful situation or schedule even for a short time, or when we want to visit and bond with family and friends.

-Whatever the reasons for taking one, vacation comes with its own advantage and disadvantages.
+Whatever the reasons for taking one, vacation comes with its own advantages and disadvantages.